HibiscusMC/docs/docs/hmcwraps/config/actions.md

 ```

 As mentioned above, you can use actions on wraps and inventory items.

+> **Note**: You don't need to add all possible triggers, you can just remove the triggers you don't need.

 Example A: `actions on a wrap`
 ```yaml